syncfusion-content/javascript-docs/js/Diagram/Commands.md

 {% highlight js %}

 var diagram = $("#diagramcontent").ejDiagram("instance");
-//nudge up
+//Nudges up
 diagram.nudge("up", 5);

 {% endhighlight %}

 **Nudge by using Arrow Keys**

-The corresponding arrow keys are used to move the selected elements towards up, down, left or right direction by 1 pixel.
+The corresponding arrow keys are used to move the selected elements towards up, down, left, or right direction by 1 pixel.

 {% include image.html url="/js/Diagram/Commands_images/Commands_img11.png" %}

 Nudge commands are particularly useful for accurate placement of elements.

-For more information,  refer [Keyboard Interaction](/js/Diagram/Interaction "Keyboard").
+For more information,  refer to [Keyboard Interaction](/js/Diagram/Interaction "Keyboard").

 ## BringIntoView

-`bringIntoView` command brings the specified rectangular region into the view port of the diagram
+`bringIntoView` command brings the specified rectangular region into the view port of the Diagram

 The following code illustrates how to execute the bringIntoView command.

 {% highlight js %}

 var diagram = $("#DiagramContent").ejDiagram("instance");
-//bring the specified rectangular region of the diagram content to the viewport of the page. diagram.bringIntoView({
+//Brings the specified rectangular region of the Diagram content to the viewport of the page. diagram.bringIntoView({
     x: 700,
     y: 500,